Table of contents

 Many dog owners also enjoy the company of cats, and this means they may have a dog or cat flap on the property.

-These are really convenient for your animals to get in and out without you having to get up and down all the time but also provide something of a security breach.
-A standard sized cat flap is too small for someone to crawl through, but if it is on a door that has a key hanging out of the lock above, then thieves can use the cat flap and push the key to freedom, allowing them to pick it up and unlock the door from the outside.
+These are really convenient for your animals to get in and out without you having to get up and down all the time, but they also provide a security breach.
+A standard-sized cat flap is too small for someone to crawl through, but if it is on a door that has a key hanging out of the lock above, then thieves can use the cat flap and push the key to freedom, allowing them to pick it up and unlock the door from the outside.

 Larger dog doors have become popular, but, in this case, you are creating an issue overnight.
 Many come with a board that is used on the inside to seal the cat flap and is quite hard to open from the outside, but if you have to have one of these, it is worth considering the security implications.
 In that case, this could potentially be an excellent place to have one of your CCTV cameras either internally or externally monitoring the cat flap.

-On the subject of spare keys, never hide a spare key; you can get security boxes that are protected by passcodes if you need to leave a key available for a child or carer or another member of the family to access the property.
-It is no longer safe to leave a spare key under the mat, under a rock, or in a plant near the door.
+On the subject of spare keys, never hide a spare key; you can get security boxes protected by passcodes if you need to leave a key available for a child or carer or another member of the family to access the property.
+It is no longer safe to leave a spare key under the mat, a rock, or a plant near the door.

-Windows are another obvious way for a thief to enter your property, so if you are planning on going out and leaving your pet at home, be sure to close the windows before you leave.
+Windows are another obvious way for a thief to enter your property, so if you plan to leave your pet at home, be sure to close the windows before you leave.
 In the summer, leaving pets in a room with fewer windows will ensure they don’t overheat, and it is better than risking their safety by leaving a window open.

 Using the software provided, the homeowner can speak through the doorbell giving the impression that they are inside the house and putting off any potential thieves.
 Not many people will risk breaking in once they have confirmed the homeowner is aware of their presence.
 You also have extra video footage because the doorbell records all interactions.

-One of the best places to hide your jewellery and similar valuables is in a strong secure box in the loft.
-To start with this is out of everyday sight from visitors and bogus callers and secondly, because it takes too long to go up and get the stuff a burglar won’t bother
+A strong, secure box in the loft is one of the best places to hide your jewellery and similar valuables.
+To start with, this is out of everyday sight from visitors and bogus callers, and secondly, because it takes too long to go up and get the stuff, a burglar won’t bother.

 The ADT website has more tips on hiding your valuables